-Stacey is a Master Nutrition Therapist and owner of Real Food, Real Health, LLC.
-As a Master Nutrition Therapist, she counsels individuals on how and why to implement diet changes for improved health and quality of life.
-She is a graduate of the Nutrition Therapy Institute, the nation’s leading private nutrition school located in Denver, CO.
-She also holds a BA in Social Work from Michigan State University.
+Hi, I am Stacey.
+I am a Master Nutrition Therapist and owner of Real Food, Real Health, LLC.
+As a Master Nutrition Therapist, I counsel individuals on how and why to implement diet changes for improved health and quality of life.
+I graduated from Nutrition Therapy Institute, the nation’s leading private nutrition school located in Denver, CO and hold a BA in Social Work from Michigan State University.

 Contact Stacey for a free 10-minute phone consult.